Sen. Warner calls for US cyber doctrine, new standards for security

 "People need to be able to trust the connections they make on Facebook.
 We continue to investigate, remove additional associated fake events and Pages, and take action against those involved in creating them," a Facebook spokesperson said in a statement.

-Twitter, Reddit, YouTube and Tumblr did not respond to a request for comment.
+Twitter, Reddit, YouTube and Tumblr didn't respond to a request for comment.

 Harden Networks, Weapons Systems and IoT